osandadeshan/markdown-quiz-app/README.md

 ---

 ## Sample Application
-A sample version of the application is deployed on GitHub Pages for the front-end and on Heroku or Render for the backend.
-You can try it out live:
+A sample version of the application is deployed on [Render](https://dashboard.render.com/).
+You can try it out [here](https://markdown-quiz-app.onrender.com).

-- **Frontend**: GitHub Pages
-- **Backend**: Heroku/Render

 ---